-PEVC Simulated Visit Training consists of three days of interactive training as a simulated visit team, including homework the evening of Day 1.
+PEVC Simulated Visit Training consists of 1.5 days of interactive training as a simulated visit team, including homework on the evening of Day 1.
 It will be hosted at ABET Headquarters, Baltimore, Maryland, USA.

 PEVC Simulated Visit Training is designed for two purposes: